-Choosing your first affiliate program
+Choose your first affiliate program

 As you brainstorm products or browse through affiliate platforms, the most important criteria to keep in mind is that the product should be aligned with your audience, or the audience you hope to build.
 Ask yourself, is it something your target audience would find valuable?
 Does it fit with your area of expertise?

-As we mentioned earlier, affiliate marketing revenue eventually can become a form of passive income, but you still have to do some heavy lifting up front.
+As we mentioned earlier, affiliate marketing revenue eventually can become a form of passive income, but you still have to do some heavy lifting upfront.
 The success of your program will depend on the quality of your review.

 To create a good review, it’s best to get personal.
-Share your experience in your blog, social media post, or video.
+Share your experience in your blog, social media post, Instagram Story or YouTube video.
 If you’re writing a personal review, give a candid opinion based on your experience with and knowledge of the product.
 The more open you are, the more authentic you will be.
 People will be more comfortable following your advice if they feel they can trust you.

 Trust is a key factor in your affiliate marketing efforts, because people need to trust you enough to act on your recommendations.
 The level of trust you’ll need to make affiliate sales depends on your industry and the products you’re recommending—for example, it takes more trust to be an effective affiliate for a $1,000 course than it does for a $20 t-shirt.

-Beyond just sharing your experiences, you can build trust by limiting the number of affiliates you promote, or by only becoming an affiliate for products you personally use, and sticking to your area of expertise.
+Beyond just sharing your experiences, you can build trust by limiting the number of affiliates you promote, or by only becoming an affiliate for products you personally use and sticking to your area of expertise.
 For example, people trust my recommendations for Canadian financial apps, but that doesn’t mean I’m going to have much luck as a Sephora affiliate.